Notification policy

 |

-Discord integration
+Discord integration using custom webhook requests

-Discord can be integrated to receive updates about Spacelift by simply creating a new webhook endpoint in your Discord server's integrations
+Discord can be integrated to receive updates about Spacelift by creating a new webhook endpoint in your Discord server's integrations section and providing that as the endpoint when creating a new named webhook in Spacelift.

-After creating the webhook on both Discord and Spacelift you will need to define a new webhook rule like this:
+After creating the webhook on both Discord and Spacelift, you will need to define a new webhook rule like this:

 1